Assignment problem: Formal definition

 Usually the weight function is viewed as a square real-valued matrix C, so that the cost function is written down as:

 The problem is "linear" because the cost function to be optimized as well as all the constraints contain only linear terms.

 Algorithms

 A naive solution for the assignment problem is to check all the assignments and calculate the cost of each one.
 This may be very inefficient since, with n agents and n tasks, there are n! (factorial of n) different assignments.

-Fortunately, there are many algorithms for solving the problem in time polynomial in n.
+Another naive solution is to greedily assign the pair with the smallest cost first, and remove the vertices; then, among the remaining vertices, assign the pair with the smallest cost; and so on.
+This algorithm may yield a non-optimal solution.
+For example, suppose there are two tasks and two agents with costs as follows: